 - Verify that you can ping the Proficy Authentication server.
-If you cannot ping the Proficy Authentication server, add the IP address and the server name in the hosts file located in C: \Windows\System32\drivers\etc. - Ensure that the following services are running on the Proficy Authentication server machine: - \circ GE Operations Hub Httpd Reverse Proxy - GE Operations Hub Proficy Authentication Tomcat Web Server - Verify that the Proficy Authentication server details provided during Web-based Clients installation match the ones you have specified in the Proficy Authentication Configuration tool.
+If you cannot ping the Proficy Authentication server, add the IP address and the server name in the hosts file located in C: \Windows\System32\drivers\etc. - Ensure that the following services are running on the Proficy Authentication server machine: - Proficy Operations Hub Httpd Reverse Proxy - Proficy Authentication Tomcat Web Server - All the GE Proficy Configuration Hub services - Verify that the Proficy Authentication server details provided during Web-based Clients installation match the ones you have specified in the Proficy Authentication Configuration tool.